flareman/homebridge-caddx-interlogix/README.md

 ## Installation

-To install, make sure you have a valid Homebridge installation, then run:
+To install, make sure you have a valid Homebridge installation, then either find and install the plugin from the [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) interface, or using a terminal prompt run:

 ```
 npm install -g homebridge-caddx-interlogix
 ```

 After the installation you will have to edit your config.json file to include necessary parameters for the alarm system to function properly.
-The plugin supports the Homebridge Plugin Config schema, so you can also edit all necessary values from within the [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x).
+The plugin supports the Homebridge Plugin Config schema, so you can also edit all necessary values from within the Homebridge Config UI X].

 ## Configuration